docker/labs/nodejs/6_deploy_on_swarm.md

     driver: overlay
 ```

-There are several important update here:
+There are several important updates here:
 * usage of the lb-dns load balancer
 * constraints to choose the nodes on which each services will run (needed in our example to illustrate the DNS round robin)
 * creation of a new user defined overlay network to enable each container to communicate with each other through their name